MarkMoudy/coreos-docker-CI-demo/README.md

 `ExecStartPost` - this sets the key/value of the service to etcd and is using modifiers to fill in the path.
 [More Info](https://coreos.com/docs/launching-containers/launching/getting-started-with-systemd/#advanced-unit-files)

 ### Ambassadors
 Ambassadors are containers who's sole purpose is to help connect containers across multiple hosts.
-The goal here is to use ambassadors to register into etcd for us.
-Using CenturyLink etcd ambassador container for simplicity.
+See Redis-demo service files for an example.

 ### etcd, systemd, and Fleet
 You can use [sidekick systemd unit files](http://coreos.com/docs/launching-containers/launching/launching-containers-fleet/#run-a-simple-sidekick) to register and de-register services to etcd.
 Using the Jenkins service as an example, there are two files to inspect `jenkins@8080.1.service` and `jenkins-discovery.1.service`. jenkins-discovery.1.service announces the jenkins service to etcd and removes the key after stopping.
 Use fleet to start `jenkins@8080.1.service` and `jenkins-discovery.1.service`.
 Then check etcd with `etcdctl ls --recursive` and you should see something like: